23 kilometers of coastline

-This peninsula, also known as les Banyets is of great historic importance due to remains that they found there.
+This peninsula, also known as Les Banyets is of great historic importance due to the remains that they found there.
 Pieces of a Roman settlement, Islamic constructions, and remains from the Bronze age were found on this peninsula.
 These finds prove that it must have been an important port.
 An earthquake long ago destroyed the part that kept it connected to the mainland.
 It was only reconnected to the mainland in 1943.
 Unfortunately, they destroyed a part of the prehistoric necropolis because they used dynamite to achieve it.

 The tower of la Illeta stands proud above the La Illeta and the marina.
-They constructed it between 1554 and 1557 to protect the town of pirate attacks.
+They constructed it between 1554 and 1557 to protect the town from pirate attacks.
 It has been acknowledged as a building of cultural interest and was reconstructed in 1994.

 Villa Marco in El Campello